redstreet/beancount_reds_importers/README.md

 the importer config, `balance_assertion_date_type`, which can be set to:
 - `smart`:            smart date (default; see below)
 - `ofx_date`:         date specified in ofx file
-- `last_transaction`: max transaction date
+- `last_transaction`: latest transaction date (the "tightest" assertion)
 - `today`:            today's date

-If you want something else, simply override this method in individual importer
+If you need something else, simply override this method in individual importer.

 `smart` dates: Banks and credit cards typically have pending transactions that are not included in downloads.
 When we download the next statement, new transactions may appear